tamnd04/Low-Light-Image-Enhancement-Project/README.md

 2. Using normalized weights that sum to 1.0 (α + (1-α) = 1.0)
 3. Computing MS-SSIM on the same prediction as L1 for proper balancing

-This differs from the baseline where L1 is applied to all intermediate predictions.
+This differs from the baseline, where L1 is applied to all intermediate predictions.

 ## References